Mati-Wojtacha/MatchGenerator/README.md

 # TeamAllocation

-A Application that distribute people into two teams and ensure that each person plays with every other person at least once.
-The application can be built using the Vue.js framework.
+A simple app that divides people into two teams and ensures that each person playing on the team plays against another once, creating a unique match for each person.
+The application was built based on the Vue.js framework.

 # app